merenlab/anvio/anvio/docs/programs/anvi-predict-metabolic-exchanges.md

 Bottom Line: you should probably focus on predictions from the prediction method `Pathway_Map_Walk` whenever possible

 Provided you run `anvi-predict-metabolic-exchanges` _without_ the `--no-pathway-walk` flag, it will use the Pathway Map Walk approach _first_ to make predictions for any compound associated with at least one KEGG Pathway Map.

+#### Which Pathway Maps do we use?

+In order for the Pathway Map walk to work, we need the map to (1) include Kegg Orthologs (KOs) so that we can link up the reaction network information with the Pathway Map information, and (2) have a Reaction ('RN') type KGML file available in the KEGG data directory.
+This means we only process regular KEGG Pathway Maps categorized under 'Metabolism', whose map IDs start with the prefix '00' -- you can see a list of all Maps on [the KEGG PATHWAY webpage](https://www.kegg.jp/kegg/pathway.html) if you are curious what falls under this category.
+And out of those maps, we have to skip any map that doesn't have an 'RN'-type KGML file.
+The program detects and skips any non-'RN' maps automatically and warns the user on the terminal about them.

+If you want to exclude a subset of these KEGG Pathway Maps, you can do so with the `--exclude-pathway-maps` as described previously on this page.